 You can visit healthcare.gov for useful online resources.
 Also, websites like Best Rate Check have only the best health insurance providers, which you can compare and choose from.

-The best time you can get yourself enrolled for health insurance is during the Open Enrollment period.
-For most states, this starts from November 1, up through January 16.
+The best time to get yourself enrolled for health insurance is during the Open Enrollment period.
+For most states, this starts from November 1 through January 16.
 During this period, you can sign up for health insurance, adjust your current plan, or cancel your plan.
-Even though you miss this period, you can qualify for a Special Enrollment Period (SEP), due to a life event like getting married, moving to a new coverage area, or losing job-based health coverage.
+Even though you miss this period, you can qualify for a Special Enrollment Period (SEP) due to a life event like getting married, moving to a new coverage area, or losing job-based health coverage.

 Source: Investopedia

-Is getting health insurance better or should you pay for medical expenses yourself?
-On an average, uninsured people pay less out-of-pocket costs, because they use less costly and fewer services.
-But, they’re likely to pay more compared to their income, and overall in total.
+Is getting health insurance better, or should you pay for medical expenses yourself?
+On average, uninsured people pay less out-of-pocket costs because they use less costly and fewer services.
+But, they’re likely to pay more compared to their income, overall.

 Usually, despite having health insurance, you’ll need to pay some share of your medical bills.
 As we discussed above, the out-of-pocket expenses include “copay” and “coinsurance”.